 The Division of Berlin

-To understand the location of the Berlin Wall, we must first examine the division of Berlin itself.
-Following World War II, Berlin, like the rest of Germany, was divided into four occupation zones controlled by the Allied powers: the United States, the Soviet Union, Great Britain, and France.
+In order to fully understand this location, one must first reflect on the division of Berlin as a city.
+Following World War II, Berlin, like the rest of Germany, was divided into four occupation zones controlled by the Allied powers: the US, the USSR, the United Kingdom, and France.

-The city of Berlin, located in the Soviet sector, was also divided into East Berlin and West Berlin.
-East Berlin became the capital of East Germany, officially known as the German Democratic Republic (GDR), while West Berlin remained under the control of the Western Allies.
+The city of Berlin occupied the Soviet zone and it was divided into two namely East Berlin and West Berlin.
+East Berlin was made the capital of East Germany formally called the German Democratic Republic while West Berlin was occupied by the western powers.

-The Berlin Wall spanned a total length of approximately 155 kilometers (96 miles) through the city of Berlin.
-It didn’t follow a straight line but rather wound its way through various neighborhoods, streets, and even houses.
+The Berlin Wall was approximately 155 Kilometres (96 miles) long running through the city of Berlin.
+Unlike when you follow a straight line from a point to another, it rather moving diagonally from one point to another through different areas, roads and even homes.

 Checkpoint Charlie